scuzzydude/asimov/asimov.md

 With money, taking it back to the start is not fixing the implementation with clever technology.
 It's not reproducing the excess of Wall Street with decentralized protocols and replacing D-bag bankers with DeFi-crypto hackers.

-Going back to the start means fixing the fundamental problem.
+Going back to the start means fixing the foundational problem.
 The value of money.
 What it represents.

 Wealth as property versus creation of value should drive a fundamental shift in societal behavior towards more sustainable practices.
 Marketing will probably cynically assure a consumer driven customer base that people, and especially Americans, will always be driven by materialist concerns.
 They may be right.
 I honestly don't know.
 You could take a survey, and ask the world, "*You wanna be like Mike, or dream, like Hakeem*?"
 You'd have your answer.

 I'll have my wealth measured in dreams.

 It won't be for everybody.
 You invest in your heroes; your heart will be broken.
 Some parts of history may be better forgotten.
 Before the computer, the investment it took not to forget was much higher.
 You had to write stuff down and deal with all the paperwork.
 In a digital world, it costs just as a little to remember the losers as the winners.
-That's why we leave it to individuals to decide, what are you responsible for remembering?
+That's why we leave it to individuals to decide, what are you responsible for appreciating?

 Everybody should have something they are passionate about that can directly lead to wealth.
 Your values are your wealth.
 This is how Scoot works.
 Your values are who you are.
 We are all created equal.
 That's the only real equivalence of value.